zzyzek/sandbox/rng/Notes.md

 * Other steeple planes intersecting $H _ q$ create a projected (2d) convex hull
 * The steeple hull must be a subset of the projected convex hull on $H _ q$
   - if projected convex hull not convex, wouldn't be convex in 3d
-  - if projected convex hull strict subet of steeple hull, steeple hull larger then should be
+  - if projected convex hull strict subset of steeple hull, steeple hull larger then should be
 * Take bounding circle enclosing current guess at projected convex hull, we can now reject primal hull points if they're not in the critical lunate